 6.1 Overview

-This clause describes the RDS protocol procedures between the UE and SCEF or P-GW for acknowledged data service.
+This clause describes the RDS protocol procedures between the UE and network for acknowledged data service.

 *** Next change ***

 6.2.2.2 Establishment of acknowledged transfer procedure initiation

 The originator shall initiate the establishment of acknowledged transfer procedure when upper layers indicate information is to be transmitted using acknowledged operation.
 The originator and the receiver identify the source and destination port numbers before initiating establishment of acknowledged transfer procedure.